Akis Agiomamitis

 Akis Agiomamitis is a retired Cypriot international footballer who played as a defender for OFI Crete and is now a football manager.

 Club career

-Agiomamitis moved to Greece in July 1979, joining Greek first division side OFI Crete.
+Agiomamitis moved to Greece in July 1979, joining Greek first division side OFI.
 He would stay with OFI for seven seasons in the Greek first division.

 International career

 Agiomamitis made one appearance for the Cyprus national football team during 1987.

 Managerial career

 After he retired from playing, Agiomamitis become a manager.
 He led Aris Limassol F.C. in 2008 and 2009, before managing South African club Mpumalanga Black Aces F.C. in 2009 and 2010.